ghua/JChessBoard/README.md

 ## Features

-  - JCanvas as graphical backend
+  - JCanvas as a graphical backend
   - Step validation
   - Step help (showing possible steps)
   - FEN - is a standard notation for describing a particular board position
-  - Algebraic notation - is a method for recording and describing the moves in a game
+  - The algebraic notation - is a method for recording and describing the moves in a game

 ## Dependencies